 The key financial assumption is the anticipated return on the Fund's investments.
-The investment return assumption makes allowance for anticipated returns from the Fund's assets in excess of gilts.
-There is, however, no guarantee that the assets will out-perform gilts or even match the return on gilts.
+The investment return assumption makes allowance for an anticipated out-performance of returns from equities relative to Government bonds.
+There is, however, no guarantee that equities will out-perform bonds.
 The risk is greater when measured over short periods such as the three years between formal actuarial valuations, when the actual returns and assumed returns can deviate sharply.